FAQ’s

 There is no active lye in our soap bars.

 “Soap” that is “lye-free” is actually a detergent.
 Which means it’s made with cleansing agents, such as sulfates.
 It’s not really soap by definition, but a cleansing product or a “wash”.
-There’s nothing wrong with those products, they’re just not soap by definition, and some people find their skin reacts negatively to detergent based products.
+There’s nothing wrong with those products, they’re just not soap by definition, and some people find their skin reacts negatively to harsh detergent based products.

 Fun Fact: Did you know that lye (sodium hydroxide) is used as a pH adjuster in skincare and cosmetics such as face washes and facial toners?
 You most likely own or have used a skincare product that contains it at some point in your life.
 Lye is widely used in the cosmetic AND food industry!
 It is used to cure many types of food, including olives (making them less bitter), canned mandarin oranges, hominy, lye rolls, century eggs, pretzels, and bagels.

 Absolutely not.
 My soaps are a minimum of approximately 4 ounces each (unless stated otherwise).
-When you purchase one of my bars you are paying for a minimum of about 4 ounces.
+When you purchase one of my bars you are paying for a minimum of approximately 4 ounces.
 That being said, depending on the design & the mold I used when making the bars, some of them end up weighing more than 4 ounces.
 This is a bonus to you.
 In addition, visual size can be a bit deceiving.
 Some bars will be shorter but wider, yet weigh the same.
 Others may be smaller, but have “frosting” or piping or embeds on top that causes it to physically weigh more.

 The reason I label them as 4oz across the board is because each bar is hand-cut so the weight is super variable.
 Some could be 4.3oz, others 4.5oz, etc. Especially since cold process soap actually continues to evaporate water over time, even after a 4-6 week cure- it’s just so variable and instead of weighing each bar individually and then doing hundreds of different labels I just do a minimum of 4oz and say hey if it’s bigger than that- lucky you!